michael-hartmann/caps/docs/manual/manual.rst

 and the dielectric properties of the sphere and the plane.
 The code is highly optimized and -- depending on parameters and the available ressources -- allows to compute the free energy for aspect ratios up to :math:`R/L\sim 5\,000`.
+An idea of typical aspect ratios used in Casimir experiments in the plane-sphere geometry can be obtained from :numref:`aspect_ratios`.

 .. _aspect_ratios:
 .. figure:: images/overview.pdf